"TRAINING FOR CHAOS"

 - Initial late fee is $25.00

-- An additional fee of $15.00 per week will also be assessed if payment is delayed past 14 days from registration and is retroactive to the date of registration.
+- An additional fee of $10.00 per day will also be assessed if payment is delayed past 14 days from registration and is retroactive to the date of registration.

 - Late fee policy applies to payment plan participants monthly payments and general course tuition.

 SRTC Student Agreement